Dog Friendly Beaches

 Photo of Gwenver Beach in West Cornwall by Andrew Bone

-Gwenver beach is just next to the popular Sennen Cover and unlike Sennon that has seasonal dog restrictions, Gwenver allows dogs all year round.
-The beach can be accessed from the large car park at the top of the cliffs and then a steep walk down our you can take the coastal path or at low-tide the beach from Sennen Cove.
+Gwenver Beach is just next to the popular Sennen Cover, and unlike Sennon, which has seasonal dog restrictions, Gwenver allows dogs all year round.
+The beach can be accessed from the large car park at the top of the cliffs and then a steep walk down, or you can take the coastal path or at low-tide the beach from Sennen Cove.

 9. Harlyn Bay, Padstow